Serkan1616/Serkan1616/README.md

 ## I'm studying computer engineering at Dokuz Eylul University.

-- 👨‍💻 I’m currently working on machine learning and data mining projects using python.
+- 👨‍💻 I’m currently working on Learning about Frontend and Backend technologies.
-- 📚 Learning about Frontend and Backend technologies 😅
+- 📚 Learning about machine learning and data mining projects using python.
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.

 ---